Life Alert Medical Alert System Price and Value in 2025

 Did You Know?

 Did You Know?
-Life Alert is so confident in its service that if a customer should pass away because they didn’t receive emergency aid in time, Life Alert will offer a full refund for the service.
+Life Alert is so confident in their service that if a customer passes away within their first three years with Life Alert because they didn’t receive emergency aid in time, Life Alert will offer a full refund of their monitoring fees.

 The Master Unit